How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 The Operational Backbone: Keeping Your Store Running Smoothly

-A great marketing plan will fail if your operations can’t keep up.
-This part of your 90 day growth plan ensures your business runs like a well oiled machine.
+A great marketing plan will fail if your operations cannot keep up.
+This part of your 90 day growth plan ensures your business runs efficiently.

-You have a few options for getting orders to customers.
+You have a few options for getting orders to customers, and the right choice depends on your channel mix.

-• Third Party Logistics (3PL): You can outsource your fulfillment to a specialized company.
+- Third Party Logistics (3PL): You outsource your fulfillment to a specialized company.
 This is a common choice for D2C brands and can also be used to fulfill FBM orders.

 Inventory Planning and Forecasting